tombusby/cypherpunk-research/README.md

 ## Very Notable People (A-Z)

+The following people are mostly (but not all) original Cypherpunks who were active on the mailing list.

 * [Julian Assange](people/julian_assange.md) - Founder of Wikileaks, Member of Cypherpunk Mailing List in its heyday
 * [Adam Back](people/adam_back.md) - 90s Cypherpunk, Inventor of HashCash, CEO of Blockstream
 * [Jim Bell](people/jim_bell.md) - 90s Cypherpunk, Crypto-anarchist, Author of [Assassination Politics](http://cryptome.org/ap.htm)